raman7072/chatbot/README.md

 ## 🚀 Ignition Sequence (Quick Start)

-### Step 1: Supply the Arc Reactor Fuel (Groq API Key)
+### Protocol 1: Fueling the Neural Core (Groq API Key)
-J.A.R.V.I.S. requires an API key for Groq's high-speed LPU inference engine.
-Obtain one free of charge at [console.groq.com](https://console.groq.com).
+J.A.R.V.I.S. is powered by Groq's high-speed LPU inference engine.
+Obtain your free clearance key at [console.groq.com](https://console.groq.com).

-Configure your `.env` in the project root:
+Configure your `.env` file in the project root:
 ```bash
 GROQ_API_KEY=gsk_your_groq_api_key_here
 ```

-### Step 2: Run the Ignition Protocol
+### Protocol 2: Run the Ignition Protocol
 Execute the startup script to initialize the virtual environment, install dependencies, launch the FastAPI server, and deploy the Vite HUD:

 ```bash